 Student loan debt is at an all-time high.
 Americans currently owe more than $1 trillion in student loans, whereas just ten years ago, the total was $250 billion.
-Additionally, in 2011 (the most recent year for which data is available), two-thirds of four-year college graduates had loans, and the average debt was $26,600, a 5% increase over 2010.
+Additionally, in 2011 (the most recent year for which data is available), two-thirds of four-year college graduates had loans.
+The average debt was $26,600, a 5% increase over 2010.

 Although the differences between these amounts aren’t huge, it’s also important to take salaries into account when determining how long it will take to pay off loans.
 For more information on starting salaries for graduates from different colleges, stay tuned for an upcoming blog post.